 L-R: Brush, Treestand, Break-Up Infinity, Duck Blind, and Obsession

 While on the ground hunting in Oklahoma in 2010 I prefered Duck Blind, Brush and Break-Up Infinity.
-You can see more photos of Camo in the field in my 2010 Oklahoma Whitetail Hunt — Hunting with 243 WSSM & 270 WSM Rifles journal entry.
+You can see more photos of Camo in the field in my: 2010 Oklahoma Whitetail Hunt — Hunting with 243 WSSM & 270 WSM Rifles

 My second favorite camo pattern is Duck Blind.
 This camo is similar to the Brush pattern in color but offers better contrast with dark areas that help break up your outline.
 Duck Blind is great for areas where the vegetation is yellow and brown.